blt/blog-troutwine-us/source/2013/07/10/choose_erlang.html.md

  * __Purely functional algorithmic work__: Erlang doesn't get as much attention here as Haskell or Lisp, but pattern matching plus higher-order functions is just wonderful.
 Write a lexer sometime in Erlang over binaries.
-You'll be surprised out painless it is, even for complex for tokenizations.
+You'll be surprised how painless it is, even for complex for tokenizations.
  * __Shared-nothing parallel computation__: Message passing combined with parallel
    execution of processes make this very simple.
 (You don't, though, have much say in how things get scheduled.)